pedrovgs/SparkPlayground/statements/NUMERICAL_SERIES.md

 * Find the first 10 prime numbers.
 * Take the 10 biggest numbers in a random double series with 1000 elements.
 * Take the 10 smallest numbers in a random double series with 1000 elements.
-* Find every prime number which is also even in a integer series with the first 1000 elements.
+* Find every fibonacci number which is also even in a integer series with the first 50 elements.
-* Find every prime number which is also odd in a integer series with the first 1000 elements.
+* Find every fibonacci number which is also odd in a integer series with the first 50 elements.
 * Sum the first 1000 elements in the Fibonacci series.
 * Print every number in a random float series.